3 Best Hostels in Istanbul, Turkey – Blue Mosque View and Boutique Design

 Update: Bunk Hostel Taksim has been renamed.
 The new name is now Wabi Sabi Hostel Istanbul.
 It is the exact same hostels, no worries!

-Book Wabi Sabi Hostel Istanbul here
+Book Wabi Hostels here

 It’s certainly a super cool hub, with 170 beds up for grabs!
 Of course that then that means there are plenty of room types to choose from.